 The carryover amount is available to you on the first day of the new plan.
-The carryover amount is simultaneously available to pay 2015 expenses and 2016 expenses during the 2015 plan run-out period (Jan.
+The carryover amount is simultaneously available to pay prior year expenses and current year expenses during the prior year plan run-out period (Jan.
 1 - April 15th).

-If I incur expenses in the 2016 plan year, which account will be used first-the 2016 plan or the carryover amount from the 2015 plan during the run-out period?
+If I incur expenses in the current plan year during the run-out period (Jan.
+1 - April 15th), which account will be used first-the current plan or the carryover amount from the prior plan?

 If I have a carryover balance but I quit my job before I have used my funds, is that money then forfeited?

 If year-to-date contributions exceed claims and there is a remaining balance, you would have to make a COBRA election to access the available balance for the remainder of the plan year.
 Additionally, a COBRA election allows you access to any carryover funds for the next plan year.
 If you do not elect COBRA, then expenses can only be submitted up to the termination date.